bootstrap-vue/bootstrap-vue/src/components/image/README.md

 ## Responsive images

-Images in Bootstrap-Vue can be made responsive with the `fluid` prop (which sets `max-width: 100%; height: auto;` via CSS classes) so that it scales with the parent element - up to the maximum native width of the image.
+Images in BootstrapVue can be made responsive with the `fluid` prop (which sets `max-width: 100%; height: auto;` via CSS classes) so that it scales with the parent element - up to the maximum native width of the image.